NICE and social care

 We have set up the NICE Collaborating Centre for Social Care, which will use NICE's methods and processes to develop social care guidelines.
 NICE will then use these as a basis for its quality standards for social care.
 The NCCSC will also provide NICE with support for adoption and dissemination of social care guidelines and quality standards.
 In December we awarded a three year contract for the NCCSC to the Social Care Institute for Excellence (SCIE) and its partners:

 - Evidence for Policy and Practice Information and Co-ordinating Centre (EPPI-Centre) which is part of the Social Science Research Unit at the Institute of Education, University of London

 - Personal Social Services Research Unit (PSSRU) at the London School of Economics and Political Science and the University of Kent

 - Research in Practice for Adults (RIPfA).

-NICE's Citizens Council is a panel of 30 members of the public that provides a public perspective on the moral and ethical issues that NICE has to take into account when producing guidance.
-In January 2013 it met to discuss the aspects of benefit, cost and need that NICE should consider when producing social care guidance.
+NICE's Citizens Council is a panel of 30 members of the public that provides a public perspective on the moral and ethical issues that NICE has to take into account when producing guidelines.
+In January 2013 it met to discuss the aspects of benefit, cost and need that NICE should consider when producing social care guidelines.
 The Council was asked to consider questions such as 'what does a good social care service look like?', and 'what are the values that should be reflected in social care services?'.

 The Council concluded: